 Solenoid Valves used in Air Dryers

-An application where M&M International Solenoid valves have been used is in Air Dryers.
+One of the many applications where M&M International solenoid valves have been used is in air dryers.

 Air Dryers Application

 In their typical application, air dryers are used to remove the condensate in compressed air installations.

 Compressed air produced by compressors contains a large quantity of steam that can condensate and provoke important damages in the equipment utilizing it.
 In the most common applications about 70% of water is eliminated by the final cooler, whereas for the remaining 30% only an air dryer is effective.

 The diagram below shows a typical installation of an air dryer in an industrial system for air treatment: